habibchy947/habibchy947/README.md

 ###

 <p align="left">Hi!
-I'm Habib Ullah Chy, a passionate full-stack web developer with a knack for creating dynamic, user-friendly, and responsive web applications.
+I'm Habib Ullah Chy, a passionate Frontend web developer with a knack for creating dynamic, user-friendly, and responsive web applications.
 I love solving complex problems with clean and efficient code.</p>

 ###